-(vi) High data collection overhead: Since both upstream and downstream trajectory inference is inaccurate, we are left with the option of collecting packets or digests at every hop [21, 55].
-However, collecting all traffic is infeasible due to the bandwidth overheads.
-Even targeted match-and-mirror solutions [66, 72] cannot sustain the bandwidth overheads to collect all traffic affected by a problem.
-Sampling the packets at low rates [15] would make such overheads manageable, but at the expense of losing visibility into the (majority) unsampled traffic.
+(vi) High data collection overhead: Since both upstream and downstream trajectory inference is inaccurate, we are left with the option of collecting packets or digests at every hop [23, 59].
+However, running taps at every point in the network and collecting all traffic is infeasible due to the bandwidth and data collection overheads.
+Even targeted data collection using wireshark [68] or match-and-mirror solutions [69, 75] cannot sustain the bandwidth overheads to collect all traffic affected by a problem.
+Sampling the packets at low rates [16] would make such overheads manageable, but at the expense of losing visibility into the (majority) unsampled traffic.
 This lack of visibility hurts badly when diagnosing problems for specific traffic (e.g., a specific customer's TCP connections) that the sampling missed.

-'In-band' path measurement: These approaches tag packets with metadata that directly identify paths of interest [25, 29, 35, 51, 60, 70] from the packet.
+'In-band' path measurement: These approaches tag packets with metadata to enable switches to directly identify packet paths [28, 32, 38, 55, 64, 73].
 However, current approaches have multiple drawbacks: